adasilva/journal2ebook/README.md

 * k2pdfopt - to convert pdf to epub
 * ImageMagick and k2pdfopt must be in your system's search PATH (or installed in the journal2ebook directory)

+For any OS, ImageMagick and k2pdfopt must be in your system's search PATH (or installed ot the journal2ebook directory).
+The dependencies listed in the folloing sections must also be met.

 Linux / Mac Users
 -----------------